Meowlala/BOIStageAPI15/doc.md

   - When a LevelMap has AutoDoors set, it automatically places doors based on room types
   - This callback runs before it places a door, allowing you to change it.
   - doorData is a table {ExitRoom = LevelMapRoomID, ExitSlot = slot}

+- EARLY_NEW_ROOM()

+  - Runs on the first PRE_ROOM_ENTITY_SPAWN in a room
+  - Note that this means it will NOT run in empty rooms, and thus cannot be relied upon in all cases

 ## StageAPI Structures: